AI-generated

 Doctrines

-• Doctrine of Dependent Relative Revocation — This doctrine applies when a testator cancels or destroys a will, or executes an instrument intended to revoke a will, with a present intention to make a new testamentary disposition as a substitute, but the new disposition fails to take effect for some reason.
-In this specific case, the Court used the doctrine to rule that even if the testator destroyed the original 1918 will, he did so under the mistaken belief that his 1939 will was valid; because the 1939 will failed, the revocation of the 1918 will failed, leaving the 1918 will in full force.
+• Dependent Relative Revocation — The doctrine applied where a testator cancels or destroys a will with a present intention to make a new testamentary disposition as a substitute for the old, and the new disposition fails of effect for some reason.
+The revocation is conditional and dependent upon the efficacy of the new disposition.
+If the new will is inoperative, the revocation fails, and the original will remains in full force.
+Applied: If the testator destroyed the 1918 will, it was because he believed the 1939 will was valid.
+Because the 1939 will was disallowed, the revocation of the 1918 was conditional and thus fails.

 Provisions

-• Section 623 of the Code of Civil Procedure — Cited regarding the rule that a will may be revoked by some will, codicil, or "other writing executed as provided in case of wills," which the Court interpreted to mean that an unprobated or defectively executed document cannot serve as a valid revoking writing.
+• Section 623, Code of Civil Procedure — Governed the revocation of wills, stating a will may be revoked "by some will, codicil, or other writing executed as provided in case of wills."
+The SC interpreted this to mean that a disallowed will cannot act as a valid revoking instrument, and even if classified as "other writing," it must first be admitted to probate to have any revocatory effect.